 Getting started with KNEO Pi¶

-To get started with KNEO Pi, you’ll need the following:
+To get started with KNEO Pi, you will need the following:

 - A HDMI display